GusBeare/DNNSchedule/README.md

     var db = Database.OpenNamedConnection("SiteSQLServer"); // create a db connection to DNN database db.PurgeEventLog(); // call the proc "PurgeEventLog"

+To run the task in DNN create a new scheduled task and enable it.
+For the full class name and assembly use:

+    <strong>DNNScheduledTask.DotNetNuke.MyTask,DNNScheduledTask</strong>

+Then add the task DLL (DNNScheduledTask.dll) to the DNN \bin folder

-Clearly you will need to add the Simple.Data DLLs to you DNN bin folder.
+If you want to use Simple.Data as in this example you will also need to add the Simple.Data DLLs to you DNN bin folder:

+Simple.Data.dll
+Simple.Data.Ado.dll
+Simple.Data.SqlServer.dll